 Theological Identity of hermit life:

 A “desert Spirituality” involves accepting the poverty of one’s own heart, allowing oneself to be led by Jesus through His Word and the gentle voice of the Holy Spirit.
 It is a call to continuing conversion, a way of discovering the forgiving and healing love of the Father, and entering more deeply into union with Him.
 The teaching of Saint Peter Damian is important for understanding the solitary communion of the hermit with the entire Church.
 The prayer of the Hermit cannot be strictly solitary; while physically isolated, the hermit is fully present to the Church.
 Damian called the hermit a minor ecclesia, a Church in miniature, in communion with all its members.
-The life is a radical choice of God and a life of radical solidarity with all of humanity.
+Life is a radical choice of God and a life of radical solidarity with all of humanity.

 ( from The Source Material for the Discernment of Hermit Vocation according to Canon 603- Nazareth Hermitage)